tnscorcoran/istio-3scale/README.md

   threeScale:
     enabled: true
 ```
-Note the level of indentation - it's a sibling of _istio_ as shown:
+Note the level of indentation - _threescale_ is a sibling of _istio_ as shown:
 ![](https://github.com/tnscorcoran/istio-3scale/blob/master/images/1-smControlPlane-yaml.png)

 More [optional values for this yaml here](https://docs.openshift.com/container-platform/4.4/service_mesh/service_mesh_install/customizing-installation-ossm.html#ossm-cr-threescale_customizing-installation-ossm)

+Click _Create_

-After a short time later, the Service Mesh application and its components are installed.
+A short time later, the Service Mesh application and its components are installed.
 You can verify it on screen
 or in the command line as shown:
 ```
 oc project istio-system
 oc get pods -w
 ```
+Note 3scale-istio-adapter-xxxxxxx is one of the pods.
 As soon as all are ready and running, you can continue.

 Now we're ready to apply Service Mesh control to a microservices Application.
-We'll use the Sample BookInfo application - available from the upstream Istio website.
+We'll use the [Bookinfo example] (https://istio.io/latest/docs/examples/bookinfo/) taken from the upstream Istio site.

 Here's a diagram of the application:
 ![](https://raw.githubusercontent.com/tnscorcoran/OpenShift-servicemesh/master/images/4-istio-book-info-architecture.png)